aosbornee/DevOps-Work/interview-prep/Agile-Principle-Questions.md

 - The aim of agile is to create products that fit the customers demand, this is usually executed through the creation of user stories

+## What are burn-down charts

+- There are four types of burn-down charts

+-

+## What are information radiators

+## What are the three amigos

+## What are The four values of the agile manifesto

+- Individuals and interactions over processes and tools

+- Working software over comprehensive documentation

+- Customer Collaboration over contract negotiation

+- Responding to change over following a plan

 ## What is Scrum

-- Scrum is a framework that allows for the implementation of Agile, it allows for incremental builds to be delivered to the customer every so often throough the implementation of sprints
+- Scrum is a framework that allows for the implementation of Agile, it allows for incremental builds to be delivered to the customer every so often through the implementation of sprints.
+- Having worked in both Agile and Scrum environments, I like using Scum within the Agile framework to work closely with teams to achieve release goals.

 ## What are the scrum artefacts